Spain Crypto Tax Guide 2026

 The guidance from the AEAT currently is limited, but here are some other common transactions and how they're taxed in Spain:

-• Staking income: Staking rewards - and any other income derived from the deposit of tokens - are considered investment income.
-It should be included in cell 0033 in the Income Tax Return for 2022, at the fair market value in EUR on the day the rewards/income was received.
+Staking income: Staking rewards, and any other income derived from the deposit of tokens, are considered investment income.
+It should be included in cell 0033 in your tax return, at the fair market value in EUR on the day the rewards/income were received.
 Investors cannot deduct expenses, and the same tax rate for savings income applies.

 Wealth tax